Self Talk: A Thank You Letter To Myself

 You have it in You to Change that Voice, Not just Stop Listening

 Work on planting those positive seeds, today!
 Start giving yourself a damn chance at success!
 Start recognizing all those attributes that make you stand out above the rest.
 Pat yourself on the back for something you’ve achieved, no matter how small.
+Make your own list of positive self talk examples that apply to your own situation, to give yourself a boost.
 Positive feedback will always go further than negative, every single time!
 The sooner we realize this, the sooner we can make a conscious effort to apply this principle in our lives, and to ourselves.

 This brings me to my letter.
 I have decided to write myself a Thank You Letter.
 Instead of questioning my worthiness, I have decided to express gratitude for my good traits and accomplishments.
+Use the positive self talk examples in my letter as inspiration when writing your own.
 I hope this will serve as encouragement for you to do the same.
 It is an exercise in positive thinking that will shift your state of mind like magic!
 This is my letter:

 A Thank You Letter To Myself